HUD¶

 - 1000: Full-screen effects such as full-black screen or credits.
 This includes effects that cover the entire screen

-If your HUD element doesn't fit into any category, pick a number between the suggested values
+If your HUD element doesn't fit into any category, pick an integer between the suggested values.

 Below are the specific uses for fields in each type; fields not listed for that type are ignored.